natalia829/New_WiCS/README.md

 submit a Google form stating the individual’s name, the event category, and some sort of proof of attendance.
 The current comp process is inefficient for compers due to the student’s inability to access the events they have successfully comped.
-Due to this hindrance, Alexa Lagunas, Halle Clottey, and Natalia Calvo have implemented a site specifically to keep track of the events students go to.
+Due to this hindrance, Natalia Calvo, Alexa Lagunas, and Halle Clottey have implemented a site specifically to keep track of the events students go to.

 GETTING STARTED: